ampproject/amphtml/extensions/amp-viewer-integration/amp-viewer-integration-internal.md

 In Webview, all messages sent between the AMP Viewer and the AMP Document are serialized by using JSON stringify.

-The Viewer starts by sending the following message every x milliseconds via POST:
+The Viewer should start by sending the following message every x milliseconds via POST:

    ```javascript
    var message = {